tednaleid/sublime-EasyMotion/README.md

 ![SublimeJump Begin](https://raw.github.com/tednaleid/SublimeJump/add_images/images/sublimejump_begin.png)

 if you wanted to go to the `r` in the `realpart` in the method signature, instead of hitting the up arrow three times and scrolling over to the r (or grabbing your mouse), you could press `cmd-;` followed by `r`.
-That will transform your file into this:
+That will transform your file into this (notice that each instance of `r` has been turned into one of `a-zA-Z0-9`):

 ![SublimeJump Middle](https://raw.github.com/tednaleid/SublimeJump/add_images/images/sublimejump_middle.png)

-Notice that each instance of `r` has been turned into one of `a-zA-Z0-9`.
 Press `a` and hit enter and your cursor will be at the beginning of `realpart` in the signature (and all characters will revert to their previous value).

 ![SublimeJump Middle](https://raw.github.com/tednaleid/SublimeJump/add_images/images/sublimejump_end.png)